Saturday, 9 May 2026

 Row1- Right side facing you the back panel of hexagon, into corner middle space

-join yarn color A, make ch3 as count dc, dc into same middle space of corner, make
+join yarn color A, make ch3 as count dc, 2dc into same middle space of corner, make

-cluster in each space To next corner, now we have 14 clusters, make 2 dc into last
+cluster in each space To next corner, now we have 9 clusters, make a dc into last

-For the second panel of hexagon repeat and follow the same work as we have done
+For the second panel of hexagon piece repeat and follow the same work as we did

 Joining the Two Halves.